 24. Are there multiple businesses located at the same address as your business?

 It’s not uncommon that one person may operate multiple businesses from the same address, however, Google sees this as a red flag – especially if you own multiple businesses that are in closely related industries.
-If your businesses are both real registered businesses, you can try to get help from Google by scrolling all the way to the bottom of your Google My Business dashboard and clicking the “Help” link.
+If your businesses are both real registered businesses, you can try to get help from Google by scrolling all the way to the bottom of your Google Business Profile dashboard and clicking the “Help” link.
 If nothing else, you may want to use a suite number for each business, so they appear as separate businesses to Google.
 NOTE – This may not the best or the correct strategy for your specific business(es).

 These are situations that can happen but are rare occurrences.
 If you’re missing reviews on your Google My Business page, one of the reasons above is much more likely to be the reason for your missing Google reviews.

-Your Google My Business reviews may not be missing at all!
+Your Google Business Profile reviews may not be missing at all!
 You may simply be experiencing a bug.
 Many small business owners have reported experiencing this bug off and on for nearly a decade.
-To check if your Google My Business page is experiencing this bug – Log into your Google My Business account at http://business.google.com.
+To check if your Google Business Profile page is experiencing this bug – Log into your Google Business Profile account at http://business.google.com.
 Select your business location that is having issues (if you have multiple locations).
 Click “Manage Location.”
 Click “Edit” at the top right.
 Click “Google Maps” in the “Published On” section.
 This will open Google Maps.
 In the panel on the left, click “Suggest an edit.”
 Grab the map marker on the map at the right and wiggle it around just a little bit.
 Click “Submit.”
-If your Google My Business page is experiencing the Google Maps bug, the wiggle will force Google to clear the cache and “update” your location.
+If your Google Business Profile page is experiencing the Google Maps bug, the wiggle will force Google to clear the cache and “update” your location.
 It sounds silly, but give it a shot!

 26. Google had a glitch when updating or backing up software